fylgja/site/src/getting-started/index.md

 Not a fan of Sass.
 Fylgja also ships with a CSS version for each component.

-You can use each CSS file via Webpack or Rollup directly in your JS framework.
-Or bundle the CSS files via PostCSS.
+You can use each CSS file via Webpack or Rollup directly in your JS framework or bundle the CSS files via PostCSS.
 You can use {% extLink "PostCSS import", "https://github.com/postcss/postcss-import" %} for this.
 See the PostCSS import docs on how to do this.